STAT545-UBC-hw-2018-19/hw04-glenn-mcguinness/hw04-exercise.md

 First, lets try a scenario where we wish to get the `income` and `capitol` of each country for every row of the `gapminder` dataset.
 The `wbCountry` dataset does not have any year data, so we will need to join only on country, which is not unique.
 This table will be trimmed to `20` elements, so as to not fill up the document.

 I will store the subset of `wbCountry` in the variable `wbCountryJoin`, as I will use it several times.
+Notice that the country names are stored in a character vector, rather than a factor vector, as they are in `gapminder`.
+This produces a warning, which is not of concern.
+Therefore, I will suppress the warnings in the following code segments.

 ``` r
 wbCountryJoin = wbCountry %>%